BSO: Sean Charles Greer Arrested For Fatal Wilton Manors Hit-&-Run That Struck 6 Children, Killing 2

 MIAMI (CBSMiami) – The Broward Sheriff’s Office has announced the arrest of the driver wanted for the hit-and-run crash that struck six young children, killing two of them, in Wilton Manors.

-Detectives said physical evidence led them to 27-year-old Sean Charles Greer, who was booked into the BSO Main Jail Tuesday evening.READ MORE: UPDATE: 28-Year-Old Elexis Frazer Found Safe
+Detectives said physical evidence led them to 27-year-old Sean Charles Greer, who was booked into the BSO Main Jail Tuesday evening.READ MORE: 13-Year-Old Boynton Beach Boy Riding Dirt Bike Dies During Attempted Traffic Stop

+Greer faces several charges, including tampering with evidence, failing to stop in an accident involving death, failing to stop in an accident involving serious injury, driving with a suspended license, and probation violation.

-The announcement came hours after investigators had located 2009 Honda Accord sedan involved in the crash.
+The announcement came hours after investigators had located the 2009 Honda Accord sedan involved in the crash.

+She says her Christmas wishes have turned to condolences, as she remembered the last thing she said to one of the little girls:

+“I had said ‘Merry Christmas and have a safe New Year.’
+And look.
+In a wink, anything can happen.”READ MORE: COVID-19 Testing Sites In South Florida

-It all happened Monday afternoon just before 3 p.m. near 2417 NW 9 Avenue.
+It all happened Monday afternoon just before 3 p.m. near the 2400 block NW 9 Avenue.

 Roads were closed and investigators were on the scene until around 9:30 p.m.